PAY RANGE: N30

 ALLOCATING FACTORS: (The following conditions must be met for a position to be allocated to this class.)

-• The position must perform the work in the Department of Streets.
+1. The position must perform the work in the Streets Department.

-• This position must direct the City's traffic engineering and maintenance program and the street lighting and energy management program through subordinate engineering and technical supervisors.
+2. This position must direct the City's traffic engineering and maintenance program and the street lighting and energy management program through subordinate engineering and technical supervisors and contractors.

-• Only one position can be allocated to this class.
+3. Only one position will be allocated to this class.

 TYPICAL EXAMPLES OF WORK (ILLUSTRATIVE ONLY)

-Reviews, through the assistance of subordinate supervisors and engineers, all proposals for major, new and improved traffic control and street lighting construction projects and the modification and adjustment of existing traffic control devices and street lighting systems to determine their effects on visibility, safety and traffic conditions in the surrounding areas; evaluates plans to decide if adequate allowances are provided in the layout of the street to accommodate the anticipated volume of traffic; requests studies and surveys from subordinate engineering staff regarding vehicular and pedestrian traffic patterns.
+Reviews and approves through, subordinate supervisors and engineers, all designs and proposals for major, new and improved traffic control and street lighting construction projects and the modification and adjustment of existing traffic control devices and street lighting systems to determine their effects on visibility, safety and traffic conditions in the surrounding areas; evaluates plans to decide if adequate allowances are provided in the layout of the street to accommodate the anticipated volume of traffic; requests studies and surveys from subordinate engineering staff regarding vehicular and pedestrian traffic patterns.

-Directs the preparation of both the capital and operating budgets for the division; determines priorities as to which programs or projects will be funded and the specific amounts of monies to be allocated to each funding category; monitors expenditures on a continual basis to insure against budgeted amounts being exceeded; confers with all unit heads on operational, budgetary, personnel, equipment and work program needs; prepares justification for new and expanded budgetary items; attends council hearings in order to resolve problems or answer questions concerning budget requirements; reviews and approves purchase requisitions.
+Directs the preparation of both the capital and operating budgets for the division; determines priorities as to which programs or projects will be funded and the specific amounts of monies to be allocated to each funding category; monitors expenditures on a continual basis; confers with all unit heads on operational, budgetary, personnel, equipment and work program needs; prepares justification for new and expanded budgetary items; attends council hearings in order to resolve problems or answer questions concerning budget requirements; reviews and approves purchase requisitions.

 Prepares legislation essential to the needs of the division and the general welfare of the public; testifies before governmental bodies to assist in the obtainment of their approval; functions as spokesperson on matters pertaining to traffic.